 Lake houses keep coming on and on.
 So I have been practicing a lot, and that is absolutely great.
-It is satisfactory to be recognized on such a specific type of residential design.
+It is satisfactory to be recognized for such a specific type of residential design.
 In my country, we have a saying for this feeling: ”If it rains like this, let it not clear.”

-Glazed gable lakehouse gave me the opportunity to go back and enjoy of an illustration session.
+Glazed gable lakehouse gave me the opportunity to go back and enjoy an illustration session.
 A meaningful and practical joy, that’s is how it should be.
 So the new rules and my developed skills in Digital Sketching are starting to pay off.